April 29th

 Commentary:

-Medicine doesn't always taste good or smell enticing.
-But when in sickness, does the person have a choice?
-Don't his likes and dislikes get put aside in such a circumstance?
-It is the exact same scenario when a child's upbringing is at hand.
-Just because he has his whims and fancies, a child cannot be allowed to go about his demeanor however he pleases.
-It becomes the most primal duty of those around to inculcate values in the child through education.
-Acquiring the right knowledge chisels him out into a wonderful human being as he grows up.
+It is exactly the same scenario when a child's upbringing is at hand.
+Just because he has his whims and fancies, a child must not be allowed to go about his demeanor, however he pleases.
+It becomes the most primal duty of the parents to inculcate moral values in the child through education.
+Acquiring the right knowledge at the right time while growing helps chisel a child into a wonderful adult.

 pada vigrahaH: